undoingtech/Sticky-Steps/README.md

 # STICKY STEPS

-## TODO Description
-## TODO video link
+Sticky Steps is a small productivity app.
+The goal is to focus on one step at a time.
+Sticky Steps takes a markdown file as input and uses `horizontal rules` to divide the file into steps.

 ---
+- TODO sticky steps screenshot
+- TODO video link

-TODO description of functionality for each file
+- TODO description of functionality for each file